-DEFINITION 2: Associated with an 'Aspiring' level of compliance
+Definition 2.
+Associated with an 'Aspiring' level of compliance

-SEG standard-compliant activities, e.g. fishing, make a positive contribution to eel populations compared to non standard-compliant activities, but fall slightly short of meeting the criteria for Responsible.
+SEG standard-compliant activities, e.g. fishing, make a positive contribution to the eel population compared to non standard-compliant activities, but fall slightly short of meeting the criteria for Responsible.